Moosems/Mojo-Types/README.md

 # Mojo-Types

 This repo contains some useful types and functions to use in Mojo.
-To use a type/function, simply take the file from its folder and import it into your project.
+To use a type/function, simply copy the `types` folder and import it into your project.
 Documentation on each type can be found in the respective README of the folder.
 <br>
 Documentation should follow a style similar to that used in the official [Mojo Docs](https://docs.modular.com/mojo/).